sime/cv/README.md

 Business Savvy Web Developer
 ----------------------------
-I'm a full stack developer.
+I'm a full stack turned frontend developer.
 I have industry experience in online publishing, E-commerce and early stage start-ups.
 I can start projects from scratch or build upon and tune existing deployments.
 I'm happy to train colleagues and I work to implement best practices sprinkled with a little culture.
-You can find me developing on the LAMP stack as well as Ruby on Rails and Sinatra.
-Lately I have been diving into front end development such as Foundation, AngularJS and PhoneGap.
+You can find me developing AngularJS applications, Ruby on Rails backends or busy experimenting with Bitcoin.
 Lastly, I am approachable for cross team communications.

 Location: Berlin, Germany